 But as the rest of you do your due diligence to assess the validity of tablet technology, some traditional incumbents have been attempting to instill fear, uncertainty, and doubt regarding this new, innovative way to monitor hearing levels.
 It makes sense that those who profit from the status quo would be resistant to change.
 Even if that change benefits service providers and employers alike.

-We realize that by enabling audiometric testing outside of a sound booth in a mobile van, we are disrupting the traditional model of occupational hearing testing.
+We realize that by enabling audiometric testing outside of an audiometric test booth in a mobile van, we are disrupting the traditional model of occupational hearing testing.
 But in doing so, you should know that the clinical validity of our approach and the results we produce is a top priority for our entire team of almost 60 full-time employees.

-You may also be interested to know that 600 customers – some who are Fortune-500 companies — have generated over 100,000 audiograms using SHOEBOX Audiometry.
-Audiologists and otolaryngologists from institutions including Johns Hopkins, Harvard, and Duke University use, and recommend, this highly adaptable solution.
-Notably, there are currently no fewer than 40 research projects and clinical trials underway that include SHOEBOX as part of an audiometric testing protocol.
+You may also be interested to know that 600 customers – some of who are Fortune 500 companies — have generated over 100,000 audiograms using SHOEBOX Audiometry.
+Audiologists and otolaryngologists from institutions including Johns Hopkins, Harvard, and Duke University use and recommend this highly adaptable solution.
+Notably, no fewer than 40 research projects and clinical trials are underway that include SHOEBOX as part of an audiometric testing protocol.